Domestic Workers and Permanent Residence for Caregivers in Canada

 Domestic Workers (Nannies)

-If the domestic worker’s employer extends their stay in Canada past a “temporary” period, or if the employer’s predominant place of residence eventually becomes Canada, the worker will likely have to obtain a work permit as a caregiver.
+If the domestic worker’s employer extends their stay in Canada past a “temporary” period, or if the employer’s predominant place of residence eventually becomes Canada, the worker will likely have to obtain a Canadian work permit from Canadian immigration officials as a caregiver.
 Until June 2019, caregivers in such a situation required a Labor Market Impact Assessment (LMIA) from an employer to apply for a work permit.
 As of June 18, however, caregivers can apply for a work permit with a job offer from an employer without needing an LMIA.

-It is important to note that the domestic worker may not necessarily be able to live in Canada indefinitely as a worker if the employer chooses to seek permanent residence after the initial short-term entry, unless they meet the criteria to apply for a work permit or permanent residence as a caregiver independently.
+It is important to note that the domestic worker may not necessarily be able to live in Canada indefinitely as a worker if the employer chooses to seek permanent residence in Canada after the initial short-term entry, unless they meet the criteria to apply for a work permit or permanent residence as a caregiver independently.

 In addition, the employee must prove they have at least one year of work experience as a personal or domestic servant, and that an employer/employee relationship existed with the employer immediately prior to applying.
 The domestic servant may extend their visa to coincide with the duration of their employer’s temporary visa in the US as opposed to Canada, where durations of more than six months would normally require the domestic worker to obtain an LMIA-based work permit.

-The process of bringing domestic workers to Canada and the US is quite strict compared to the United Kingdom, where domestic worker visas are issued and can be extended even beyond 12 months.
+The process of bringing domestic workers as permanent residents to Canada and the US is quite strict compared to the United Kingdom, where domestic worker visas are issued and can be extended even beyond 12 months.
 Domestic workers in the UK are referred to as “personal servants,” and certain criteria must be met.
 For example, personal servants must be over 18, have worked for the employer for at least one year prior to the visa application in the employer’s household, and intend to continue working for the same employer in the UK.
 Personal servants can change employers by informing the Home Office and there is no need to apply anew until it is time for a renewal.

 Permanent Residence Options for Caregivers